corvinedev/AlBhedify/README.md

 ### Letter Known?

 Set a switch depending on whether a letter is known.
 If the regular letter provided as an argument is known (i.e. if that regular letter is no longer AlBhedified), then the switch provided as an argument will be set to `ON`.
 Otherwise, the switch will be set to `OFF`.

+### Multiple Letters Known?

+Set a switch depending on whether all letters in a list of letters are known.
+If every letter in the list is known, then the switch provided as an argument will be set to `ON`.
+If *any* letter in the list is not known, then the switch will be set to `OFF`.

 ## Caveats